jenius-apps/nightingale-rest-api-client/docs/localhost.md

 In an effort to increase security, [Microsoft has blocked modern applications from connecting to localhost](https://stackoverflow.com/questions/33259763/uwp-enable-local-network-loopback/33263253#33263253) by default.

 Fortunately, there is a temporary workaround available.
-Please run this command in command prompt after installing Nightingale:
+Open a command prompt as administrator, then please run this command after installing Nightingale:

 ```
 checknetisolation loopbackexempt -a -p=S-1-15-2-2472482401-1297737560-3464812208-2778208509-1273584065-1826830168-474783446